golang/go/gopls/doc/settings.md

 Below is the list of settings that are officially supported for `gopls`.

+To enable all experimental features, use **allExperiments: `true`**.
+You will still be able to independently override specific experimental features.

 <!-- BEGIN User: DO NOT MANUALLY EDIT THIS SECTION -->
 ### **buildFlags** *[]string*
 buildFlags is the set of flags passed on to the build system when invoked.